MyTurnyet/spftware-as-craft-blog/content/adhd/adhd-career-ceiling.md

 **Experimentation**: Try different types of work and teams.
 Can you join a mob programming team for a few months?
 Can you take on a cross-functional project?
 Treat your career as an experiment.

 **Communication**: Talk to your manager honestly about what you want and don't want.
+In your next 1:1, try something
+like:

-> "I'd like to focus on hands-on
+> "I've been thinking about my career path.
+I'd like to focus on hands-on technical work and cross-team collaboration
-> technical work rather than pursuing management."
+> rather than pursuing people management.
+Can we talk about what that could look like here?"

+Or if you're already being nudged toward management:

+> "I appreciate that you see management potential in me, but I've realized that's not the direction I want to go.
+I'm
+> most energized by [writing code/solving technical problems/teaching through pairing].
+Is there a path here where I can
+> grow in compensation and impact without moving into people management?"

 This is a valid conversation.
 This is an important conversation.
+You're not rejecting growth.
+You're defining what growth means for you.

 **Job crafting**: Can you shape your current role toward your strengths?
-Maybe you can specialize in incident response, or focus on being the generalist bridge between teams.
+Here are some specific ways:

+- Volunteer to be the "incident response specialist" if you thrive under pressure
+- Propose running a weekly mob programming session if collaboration energizes you
+- Offer to be the bridge between frontend and backend teams if you're a generalist
+- Start a "Developer Learning Hour" to teach practices you're passionate about
+- Ask to focus on one product area if you need sustained focus rather than constant context-switching

+The key is identifying what energizes you, then finding a legitimate business need that matches.

 **Job hunting**: Look for organizations with diverse career frameworks.
-Ask about career paths in interviews.
-Seek companies that value different types of contribution.
+In interviews, ask specific questions like:

+- "What does career progression look like for someone who wants to stay hands-on technical?"
+- "Do you have people who've been at the same level for 5+ years?
+How are they valued and compensated?"
+- "What's your approach to pair or mob programming?"
+- "How do you recognize and reward different types of contributions, not just individual heroics?"

+Red flags: Companies where everyone at senior+ levels manages people, or where "career development" only means upward movement.

+Green flags: Multiple career ladders documented and visible, people speaking enthusiastically about non-traditional paths, compensation transparency.

 **Community**: Find others on similar paths.
 Mob programming communities, ADHD developer groups, and online forums can provide validation, ideas, and support.